plerpsandplerps/AnnouncerBot/README.md

 ### Banish
   - /banish
     - 24h. choose a player in your area and an area. the chosen player travels to the chosen area.
+    - not live

 ### Crooked Abacus
   - /crookedabacus
     - 48h. whenever you exchange or trade, gain a seed coin for the rest of the game.
+    - not live

 ### I'll try spinning
   - /tryspinning
     - 24h. perform a single random attack on a random player in your area. ignore normal cooldown.
+    - not live

 ### It's a trap
   - /itsatrap
     - 48h. choose a player in your area. they cannot use the /traveltocrossroads or /travelto commands for the duration.
+    - not live

 ### Random Item
   - /randomitem
-    -24h. add a random ready item to your inventory.
+    - 24h. add a random ready item to your inventory.
+    - not live

 ### Tractor
   - /tractor
-    -48h. whenever you farm, gain an additional seed coin for the rest of the game.
+    - 48h. whenever you farm, gain an additional seed coin for the rest of the game.

 ### Drinking Medal
   - /drinkingmedal
-    -48h. increase the damage of your light attack by 420 for the rest of the game.
+    - 48h. increase the damage of your light attack by 420 for the rest of the game.

 ### Uno Reverse
   - /unoreverse
     - 48h. choose a player in your area and note your current health. after this cooldown return your health to the noted health.
 The chosen player receives as much damage as you healed or receives as much healing as the damage you received when returning to the noted health.
+    - not live

 ### Lich's Item
   - /lichitem